What is AI Bias in Image Generation?

 Step 4: Re-think Our ControlNet Selection

 Of these, I would say the Lineart – Anime annotator and controlnet are producing the vegetable-iest results, despite the addition of a beard-like structure, which we also see in the Scribble version.
 This can probably be attributed to the artist, as most of Giuseppe Arcimboldo’s portraits feature beards.
-Let’s try adding beard to the negative prompt with the Lineart – Anime controlnet.
+Let’s try adding a beard to the negative prompt with the Lineart – Anime controlnet.

 Prompt: Detailed ((vegetable painting)) of a young african aristocratic woman in the ((style of